 ^).
 The exponentiation operator is implemented with the C Math Library function

 Do not include custom code.
 Information entered on the Simulation Target > Custom Code pane in the Configuration Parameters dialog box is ignored.

-Do not share data (via Data Store Memory blocks) between charts.
+Do not share data (through Data Store Memory blocks) between charts.
 HDL Coder does not map such global data to HDL because HDL does not support global data.

-Vector of Tunable Parameters as data types for Chart blocks are not supported.
+Vector of Tunable Parameters as data types for Chart blocks is not supported.

-HDL Coder supports the use of input and output events with Stateflow charts, subject to the following constraints:
+HDL Coder supports the use of input and output events with Stateflow charts, subject to these constraints: